ISOMETRIC AND PERSPECTIVE PROJECTIONS

 called 3 point perspective as edges of the

-4. 4.Vanishing points for all horizontal lines are
+object converge to three vanishing points. - 4.Vanishing points for all horizontal lines are

 inclined at 45 degrees to the picture plane are